Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 My $72,000 job was a disaster and I quickly headed for the exit after only 6 months.
 Fortunately, my previous job was willing to take me back and I even made a secret-under the table-handshake deal for a promotion in a few months with the old boss.

-I made around $55,000 in this new job as a school administrator at an alternative school for challenging students.
-At this point, I had been in the education field for roughly 7 years and was burn out.
-I was having my own personal issues outside of work to deal with so I lacked the capacity and empathy needed to deal with constant disrespect and bad attitudes at work.
+I made around $55,000 in this new job as a school administrator, but at this point, I had been in the education field for roughly 7 years and was ready to get out.
+I eventually quit this job after, you guessed it, only 6 months. .

 All of this change resulted in me having 5 different jobs in a 2 year period.
 It was official – I was a job hopper extraordinaire.

-Real Estate House of Cards
+Real Estate House Of Cards

 Financially, I went from barely keeping things afloat on an income of $100,000 to completely drowning on an income of $55,000.
+I don’t recall the exact figure, but I estimate I was paying an average of 20% interest on credit cards and personal loans.

 Relationships Tumbling